-Ms. Kern has performed over twenty eight leading roles in opera (The Medium, Hansel and Gretel, The Magic Flute), operetta (The Mikado, H.M.S.
-Pinafore), Music Theatre (The Sound of Music, My Fair Lady) and plays (Dancing at Lughnasa, Murder at the Howard Johnson's).
-Her thirty-four directorial credits include; Anne of Green Gables, The Boyfriend, Grease, Li'l Abner, Oliver!, The Real Inspector Hound, Blithe Spirit and Nunsense.
+Ms. Kern has performed over 28 leading roles in opera: (The Medium, Hansel and Gretel, The Magic Flute), operetta (The Mikade, H.M.S.
+Pinafore), Music Theatre (The Sound of Music, My Fair Lady) and Plays (Dancing at Lughnasa, Murder at the Howard Johnson's).
+Her 34 directional credits include: Anne of Green Gables, The Boyfriend, Grease, Li'l Abner, Oliver!, The Real Inspector House, Blithe Spirit and Nunsense.
 At the International Saxophone Conference 2000 in Montreal, Ms. Kern premiered Songs of Childhood.

-Ms. Kern has enjoyed adjudicating at over 135 Music Festivals in Western Canada since 1990.
+Ms. Kern has enjoyed adjudicating at over 155 Music Festivals in Western Canada since 1990.
 She is the Past President of the Saskatoon Music Festival and Provincial Rep. for the CMFAA.

 KATHY BLOOMFIELD - Speech Arts Adjudicator

 Kathy was born and raised in Victoria B.C. where she attended the University of Victoria in the Education Program.
 She lived in the North for 36 years, teaching public school and speech arts while raising her family of three girls.
 She and her husband have now retired and moved back to Vancouver Island, residing in Nanaimo.
 Drama has been an enriching aspect of her life.
 Teaching in the public school system enabled her to incorporate theatre in many aspects of her teaching.
 She took great pleasure in nurturing and mentoring young people in Speech Arts and Drama in her studio in Prince George. .